 I honestly think it is better to be a failure at something you love, than to be a success at something you hate.George Burns

 Expectations & Hopes Some of our high hopes may automatically lead to high expectations.
-And in order to feel less disappointed we may want to hold our high hopes, yet consider lowering our high expectations, so they are more realistic, accepting ourselves as we are.
+And in order to feel less disappointed we may want to hold our high hopes, yet consider lowering our high expectations, so they are more realistic, accepting others, ourselves as we are.
 We may want to explore our states of both hope and hopelessness.
 (See also Accepting Others, Situations)

 Do not lose faith in humanity...
 If a few drops of the ocean are dirty, the ocean does not become dirty.Mahatma Gandhi

 Effects Of Being Disappointed Our disappointment can have a healthy component - enabling us to be more realistic, learn what we need to learn.
 For some it can be as if we only have one template for responding to disappointment.
 When negative events, disappointment, personal hurt, pain, shame or sadness takes hold of us, we can find it hard to pick ourselves up again - "what's the point?" we may say.
 The therapy can support us in rising after a fall, being resilient.
 Wallowing in disappointment, dissatisfaction, can keep us stuck, lost.
 Some of us may be devastated, depressed, as if our soul is slowly withering away.
 Holding on to resentment, bitterness, grievances, grudges, regrets, wounded pride, our unhealed wounds, we may have a sense of impending doom.
 Staying disappointed may affect our ability to make decisions, act in the world, and be creative.
 Our vitality may weaken as we allow our disappointment to become bigger than us.
 Some may hold a sense of disappointment lurking in the background - believing we are always missing out on things, or that others are responsible for our needs.
 This may go back a long time and it can be challenging to release us from our past.
 (We may take our personal disappointment into our relationship or place them onto our partner.)
 Some may turn to unhelpful habits or addictions.
 Our disappointment can be compounded by spending our time asserting that we are right, that everyone else is wrong, or by believing that we are always wrong.
 At times we may feel like a victim.
 If we are let down it may be devastating for us.
 Some of our discontentment may point to a sense of aloneness, loneliness or alienation.
-In an uncertain world we may believe we can control outcomes & know what is going to happen.
+In an uncertain world we may believe we can control others, outcomes & know what is going to happen.
 No matter how much we planned, expected, hoped for things to turn out, events don't always go the way we believe they should have.
-We may want to believe we can control outcomes, others.
 Having an attitude of preferring something to happen, even though something else has happened, may reduce our disappointment.
 We may have dreamt of the perfect life, a harmonious relationship, happy family life, fulfilling work, yet our life doesn't turn out like this and we may struggle to respect, honour our life, vulnerability, the imperfections of us and others around us.
-We can choose to resist or embrace things, going more with the flow, improvising, exploring alternatives, so when things don't go as planned, hoped for, we can also wonder what we might need to learn, what we could have done differently.
+We can choose to procrastinate, resist or embrace things, going more with the flow, improvising, exploring alternatives, so when things don't go as planned, hoped for, we can also wonder what we might need to learn, what we could have done differently.
 We may have a need to find other ways to manage or let go of our disappointment.
 It may be a challenge to keep our heart open, acknowledging our sufferings & disappointments, the counselling & psychotherapy can help us compassionately let in our disappointment & loss and let go of unhelpful ways in which these disappointments inhibit our full potential.
 Choosing to be open, in touch with our courage & enthusiasm may be a further challenge, as may making peace with our disappointments, putting them to rest, so they no longer pervade our life, that we can be more in the moment with what is happening, rather than what should have happened.
 These responses may support our peace of mind.

 A cynic is not merely one who reads bitter lessons from the past, he is one who is prematurely disappointed in the future.Sidney J. Harris